ericscharff/tinybasic/palo_alto/README.md

   [npm asm80](https://www.npmjs.com/package/asm80) assembler.
 - `*.lst` - Listing, as produced by the `asm80` assembler
 - `*.hex` - Intel hex files, as produced by the `asm80` assembler
-- `*.txt` - Text versions of the binary.
+- `*.txt` - Text versions of the binary to octal.
 These are mostly for convenience so that they can be imported into JavaScript.